Crystal Symphony deck plans

 - Silk Road and The Sushi Bar (both specialty restaurants by celebrity-chef Nobu Matsuhisa) were combined and renamed to "Umi Uma".
-At Umi Uma are served Nobu-inspired dishes prepared by Nobu-trained chefs.
+Umi Uma offers Nobu-inspired dishes prepared by Nobu-trained chefs.

 - Dining reservations for Umi Uma and Prego restaurants are now complimentary for Penthouse passengers.
-To all other cabin categories is offered 1 complimentary specialty dining (additional reservations are available at surcharge).
+To all other cabin categories, 1 complimentary specialty dining is offered (additional reservations are available at a surcharge).

-- The new free of charge shipwide Wi-Fi is result of company's investment in new hardware and software for expanded onboard connectivity and faster (doubled) satellite Internet speed.
+- The new free of charge shipwide Wi-Fi is the result of the company's investment in new hardware and software for expanded onboard connectivity and faster (doubled) satellite Internet speed.